Wilfred/llvm/docs/tutorial/LangImpl5.rst

   auto Features = "";

   TargetOptions opt;
-  auto TargetMachine =
-      Target->createTargetMachine(TargetTriple, CPU, Features, opt);
+  auto TargetMachine = Target->createTargetMachine(TargetTriple, CPU, Features, opt);

 Configuring the Module
 ======================

 We're now ready to configure our module, to specify the target and data layout.
-This isn't strictly necessary, but :doc:`Frontend/PerformanceTips` recommends this.
-Optimization benefits from knowing about the target and data layout.
+This isn't strictly necessary, but the `frontend performance guide <../Frontend/PerformanceTips.html>`_ recommends this.
+Optimizations benefit from knowing about the target and data layout.

 .. code-block:: c++